Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 5149 questions found out of 7654 clips
+* 5179 questions found out of 7698 clips
-* 4949 non-trolling & on-topic questions found out of 5149 total questions
+* 4977 non-trolling & on-topic questions found out of 5179 total questions
-* 201 questions found with no other references
+* 202 questions found with no other references
 ## grouped by date
+* 2022-01-18: 1 of 28 questions found with no other references
 * 2021-12-14: 3 of 44 questions found with no other references
 * 2021-12-07: 6 of 54 questions found with no other references
 * 2021-11-30: 3 of 36 questions found with no other references